dliu9999/rtd-test/sphinx/rst/DataFrame.rst

 .. currentmodule:: bpd

-**Summary of methods for BabyPandas.
+**Summary of DataFrame methods for BabyPandas.
 Click a method to see its documentation.**

 **DataFrame**